Chaste/Chaste.github.io/site/content/docs/paper-tutorials/DalyID.md

+---
-## Inference-based assessment of identifiability in nonlinear biological models
+title: "DInference-based assessment of identifiability in nonlinear biological models"
+draft: false
+layout: "single"
+---

 This tutorial describes how to download and execute the inferential analyses as described in "Inference-based assessment of identifiability in nonlinear biological models",